 Apply now using the online enquiry form and a business advisor will get in touch to arrange support within five working days.

-ERDF Enhance Social Enterprise Programme
+ERDF Enhance Social Enterprise Programme (Now closed).

 The Enhance Social Enterprise Programme supports social enterprise and social entrepreneurs to achieve their growth ambitions.

 Individuals and organisations at all stages of their enterprise journey can benefit from tailored business support around themes such as digital transformation, funding and financial sustainability, social impact frameworks, change management and innovation.

 The support is available to ERDF eligible businesses from Devon, Plymouth, Somerset and Torbay.
 More information can be found at Enhance Social Enterprise and please register your interest using the online enquiry form.

 Devon work hubs is a growing community of friendly, low-cost and highly flexible workspaces; perfect for home-based and mobile workers, business start-ups, freelancers and entrepreneurs.
 As well as workspace, several of the work hubs are also able to offer in-house business support.